How Do You Properly Roof a Valley: Essential Tips and Techniques?

 Author Profile

-Hi, I’m Victor - the voice behind Element Roofing.
+Hi, I’m Dennis Rios - the voice behind Element Roofing.

 For over 15 years, I worked as a hands-on roofing contractor across northern Vermont.
 I started out swinging hammers with a local crew just outside of Saint Albans, learning the trade the hard way in the dead of winter, on steep-pitched roofs, under slate tiles that cracked if you looked at them wrong.
 Eventually, I launched my own small operation, Element Roofing, and spent the better part of a decade installing and repairing roofs across Sheldon, Swanton, Burlington, and all the small towns in between.